lamteteeow/IntroML/README.md

 # IntroML

-this repo is for old Introduction to Machine Learning exercise's files
++Introduction to Machine Learning - Winter Term 2021*

+This repository was made to exchange the exercises for IntroML with the group, it is therefore set to private asd